-(1) The California Department of Water Resources shall submit a written annual report to the Council, as well as present the report to the Council, on State funds distributed or provided by the California Department of Water Resources for levee operation, maintenance, repair, rehabilitation, replacement and improvement projects within the legal Delta.
-At least 45 days prior to the oral presentation before the Council, the California Department of Water Resources shall submit the written annual report to the Council and make the report publicly available.
+(1) The California Department of Water Resources shall submit a written annual report. as described in paragraph (2), to the Council, as well as present the report to the Council, on State funds distributed or provided by the California Department of Water Resources for levee operation, maintenance, repair, rehabilitation, replacement, and improvement projects within the legal Delta.
+At least 45 days prior to the oral presentation before the Council, and no later than March 1 of each calendar year, the California Department of Water Resources shall submit the written annual report to the Council and make the report publicly available.